 Here’s an example to help you –

-• This student has some relevant job experience, but instead of analysing their time there and displaying their abilities, they have merely listed their activities and skills learned.
+- This student has some relevant law firms work experience, but instead of analysing their time there and displaying their abilities, they have merely listed their activities and skills learned.
 The trouble is that the instructor will not accept your word for it; you must demonstrate, not simply declare, the talents you have acquired.

-• I conducted an examination of two legal papers throughout my job experience.
+- I conducted an examination of two legal papers throughout my legal work experience.
 In the second paper, I discovered that little wording changes had a huge impact on the text’s overall effect.
 This made me realise how important language is.

-A Summary of your Law personal Statement – Work Experience Section
+A Summary of your Law Personal Statement – Law Work Experience Section

 The job experience paragraph in your Law Personal Statement is an important element of your personal statement since it demonstrates your abilities and devotion to the field of law.
 It’s critical that you make the most of your professional experience by retaining a personal tone and showcasing (rather than saying) the skills you learned.